7 ways to keep physicians aligned with your practice

 Enhance physician engagement and alignment, and prevent subtle behavior changes that could lead to costly turnover and management challenges.

-Physician engagement scores can look fine even as the practice is quietly bleeding alignment.
-A doctor may still see patients, hit productivity targets and avoid open conflict, yet stop trusting leadership, stop offering ideas and start thinking about the exit.
+Physician engagement scores can look fine even when the practice is quietly bleeding alignment.
+A doctor may still see patients, hit productivity targets and avoid open conflict, yet they may stop trusting leadership, stop offering ideas and start thinking about the exit.
 That gap matters for practice administrators because misalignment shows up first as subtle behavior change, then as churn, recruiting costs and coverage headaches that land on managers long before patients see it in access and continuity of care.

 In a